stuycs-gh-classrooms/nxtm-p01-pd10-calvin-coolidge/README.md

 CELL
 - Instance variables:
-  - Alive: State of a cell
+  - alive: State of a cell
   - neighborsAlive[]: Array for the states of all neighbors
 - METHODS
   - updateNeighborsAlive: Update the number of neighbors alive

 GRID
 - Instance variables:
-  - Height
+  - height
-  - Width
+  - width
   - cellSize
 - METHODS
   - updateCells: asks all cells to update